Go to

 • Customization: personalize surveys with your logo, colors, and a custom redirect page after survey completion.

-• Multiple collection channels: collect responses via email, sms, web widgets, pop ups, qr codes, social media, and more.
+• Multiple collection channels: collect responses via email, sms, web widgets, pop ups, qr codes, social media analytics, and more.

 • Real-time analysis: automatic, real-time report generation allows for immediate analysis of survey results.